The Fish Road

 The old road was replaced by a new road in 1840.
 The OS 6" edition maps (first and second) clearly show the old road's alignment running in relatively close proximity to the new line; the most notable exception to this is the section we describe here, from Aultguish to Garve.

 At one point about 400 metres uphill from Aultguish Inn the remains of an old bridge across the Allt Giubhais Beag are still evident.

-In January & February 2015, BBC Alba are repeating their 6-part series Na Drobhairean.
-The first episode follows in the footsteps of drovers travelling from Gruinard to the markets of Easter Ross, but be quick it is likely only available on the iplayer until Tuesday 13th January.
+In BBC Alba's series Na Drobhairean, the first episode follows in the footsteps of drovers travelling from Gruinard to the markets of Easter Ross.
+It is occasionally repeated, so keep an eye on the iplayer for broadcasts.